WindwardEnv/BLMEngineInR/cran-comments.md

 Changes made:

--   DESCRIPTION file has been updated to better follow style guidelines and better describe the history and status of the model.
+-   DARMA_USE_CURRENT was added to PKG_CXXFLAGS in Makevars and Makevars.win

 ## R CMD check environment